-- 1. Trophies awarded at Provincial competitions shall be ASAA approved trophies only.
-(Refer to Appendix Pages 152-158) - 2.
-Approval for new trophies may be gained only with the expressed permission of the ASAA Executive. - 3.
-Trophies shall be dedicated only to individuals recognized by the ASAA for their contribution to high school athletics in the province. - 4.
-Provincial champions in the team sports of Basketball, Curling, Volleyball, Golf, Cheerleading, Football, Rugby, Team Handball, Track and Field, Cross Country, Badminton and Wrestling shall be presented with small plaques to be retained as mementos.
-These plaques shall be supplied by the ASAA. - 5.
-In Volleyball and Basketball, teams placing 1st, 2nd, 3rd and 4th at Provincial competitions in each category shall be presented with small plaques to be retained as mementos. - In Basketball, 4A Volleyball and Rugby, the consolation winner in each category shall be presented with a small plaque to be retained as a memento. - 7.
-In Cheerleading, Curling, Team Handball and Rugby, teams placing 1st, 2nd and 3rd at Provincial competition in each category shall be presented with small plaques to be retained as mementos. - 8.
-In Wrestling, teams placing second at both rural and Provincial Championships shall be presented with small plaques to be retained as mementos. - 9.
-In Cross Country and Track and Field, teams placing 2nd and 3rd in the team competitions shall be presented with small plaques to be retained as mememtos. - 10.
+- a.
+Trophies awarded at provincial competitions shall be ASAA approved trophies only.
+(Refer to Appendix) - b.
+Approval for new trophies may be gained only with the expressed permission of the ASAA Executive. - c.
+Trophies shall be dedicated only to individuals recognized by the ASAA for their contribution to high school athletics in the province. - d.
+Provincial champions in the team sports of basketball, curling, volleyball, golf, cheerleading, football, rugby, team handball, track & field, cross country, badminton and wrestling shall be presented with small plaques to be retained as mementos.

+- These plaques shall be supplied by the ASAA. - e.
+In volleyball and basketball, teams placing 1st, 2nd, 3rd and 4th at provincial competitions in each category shall be presented with small plaques to be retained as mementos. - f.
+In basketball, 4A volleyball and rugby, the consolation winner in each category shall be presented with a small plaque to be retained as a memento. - g.
+In cheerleading, curling, team handball and rugby, teams placing 1st, 2nd and 3rd at Provincial competition in each category shall be presented with small plaques to be retained as mementos. - h.
+In wrestling, teams placing second at both rural and provincial championships shall be presented with small plaques to be retained as mementos. - i.
+In badminton, cross country and track & field, teams placing 2nd and 3rd in the team competitions shall be presented with small plaques to be retained as mementos. - j.
 Trophy winners shall incur engraving costs.